 - Other discovered web vulnerabilities were a variety of command injection, command execution, HTTP header injection etc.

 Different variants of SQL Injection and Cross-Site scripting vulnerabilities are still the most predominant web vulnerabilities.
 They sum up to 85% of the reported web vulnerabilities.
-When you consider that these 2 web vulnerability variants are considered as low hanging fruits vulnerabilities, and both of them were listed in the OWASP top 10 for the last decade, you would not expect to see them doing better than Lady Gaga does in the music charts!
+When you consider that these 2 web vulnerability variants are considered as low hanging fruits vulnerabilities, and both of them were listed in the OWASP top 10 for the last decade, you would not expect to see them doing better than Lady Gaga does

 The Aftermath: We are not Doing Enough to be One Step Ahead